SorenStevens/Tellus/README.md

 # Tellus
 A multi-agent network that gathers and reports on weather and world events based on your location and interests.
-Website hosted at TO_BE_DETERMINED.XXX
+Website hosted at TO_BE_DETERMINED.SOMETHING

 ## Flexible data insights
 All of the model responses will depend on a location that you get to provide, so feel free to get creative and learn about regions in the U.S.